VagueParade/VagueSite/muos/fonts.md

 # Install Custom Fonts
 Within the `./font/` folder, you can drop in a compiled font here either named `default.bin` or `mux_example.bin` according to whichever program you'd like that individual font to be used for.
-Check out the naming conventions in the Theme Structure page.